hanabi/hanabi.github.io/Reference.md

 ### The Elimination Riding Deduction

+* If:
-* If there are only two cards left in your hand with *Elimination Notes* on them **and** the players before you let your chop card ride **and** the players before you were not busy, then the playable card cannot be on your chop.
+  1) there are only two cards left in a player's hand with *Elimination Notes* on them **and**
+  2) the previous players let your chop card ride **and**
+  3) the players before you were not busy, **then**
+* The card with the *Elimination Note* card cannot be on the chop!
+(Otherwise, a player would have clued it with either a *Play Clue* or a *Save Clue* in order to prevent it from being discarded.)
-* This means you can "jump ahead" and immediately blind-play the newest of the two cards with the note.
+* Players in such a situation can "jump ahead" and immediately blind-play the newest of the two cards with the *Elimination Notes*.
 * For example, in a 3-player game:
   * Red 1 has been played on the red stack.
   * Alice has a completely unclued hand.